AnestLarry/Simserver/Readme.md

  log  - put log in file
- downloadCode  - use downloadGroup code to downloadGroup a group file with setting view  - use view in running
+ downloadCode  - use downloadGroup code to downloadGroup a group file with setting view  - use view in running login  - add basic auth for all resources
 Args:
  p / port  - use the port
  ip  - use the ip